sonlazio/arm926-utils/README.md

 ##Run
 To run the target image in Qemu, enter the following command:

-`qemu-system-arm -M versatilepb -nographic -kernel image.bin`
+`qemu-system-arm -M versatilepb -nographic -m 128 -kernel image.bin`

 A convenience Bash script _start\_qemu.sh_ is provided.
 If necessary, you may edit it and adjust paths to Qemu and/or target image.